-This is the second edition of ANSI Z21.97 - CSA 2.41, Outdoor decorative gas appliances.
-It supersedes the previous edition published in 2012.
+This is the third edition of ANSI Z21.97 • CSA 2.41, Outdoor decorative gas appliances.
+It supersedes the previous editions published in 2014 and 2012.

 This Standard applies to newly produced decorative gas appliances for outdoor installation (see Clause 3, Definitions), constructed entirely of new, unused parts and materials; hereinafter referred to as appliance.
 Appliances submitted for examination under this Standard are classified as one of the following: portable, stationary, or built-in.